merzlab/QUICK-docs/docs/source/features-limitations.rst

 • Mulliken charge analysis
 • Exports Molden format for visualization of geometry and orbital data
 • Wide range of basis sets included
-• Supports QM/MM calculations with Amber22
+• Supports QM/MM calculations with Amber22 and later
 • Fortran API to use QUICK as QM energy and force engine
 • MPI parallelization for CPU platforms
 • Massively parallel GPU implementation via CUDA and HIP for Nvidia and AMD GPUs